Spring Cleaning Tips To Remember

 Guess what time it is?
 Spring cleaning!
 It’s time to get your home prepared for the warm weather.
 Spring is the perfect point to do all those cleaning projects you wanted to do during winter, but didn’t have the time.

 Cleaning your countertops can be very simple.
 Be sure to get the granite sealed a few times as soon as it’s installed in your home.
-This will prevent stains and cracks.
-Getting it sealed will save you a lot of trouble in the long run.
+This prevents stains and cracks.
+Getting it sealed saves you a lot of trouble in the long run.
 Try getting it sealed a year after the first time it was done.
 Or maybe, every spring around cleaning time?
 Never use abrasive or steel wool pads.
-And you might want to stay away from chlorine bleach as it could possibly discolor the countertop.
+And you stay away from chlorine bleach as it could possibly discolor the countertop.
 A simple rule is “Mild is better.”

-Your windows might look clean from a distance, but have you checked the outside of your windows lately?
+Your windows look clean from a distance, but have you checked the outside of your windows lately?
 I know this can prove to be an intense job.
-Sometimes if people have the money, they will hire window cleaners; but if you’re on a budget, try doing it yourself.
-Spring is the perfect time to remove spots or smudges which might be on your windows.
+If you have the extra money, hire window cleaners.
+But if you’re on a budget, do it yourself.
+Spring is the perfect time to remove spots or smudges which are probably on your windows.
 In my experience, I’ve learned never to use a rag when cleaning windows as it will leave streaks, marks and lint.
-Try some Windex (or a spray mix of 50% white vinegar and 50% water) and use your local newspaper to dry.
+Try some Windex (or a spray mix of 50% white vinegar / 50% water) and use your local newspaper to dry.
 It’s better than paper towel (no lint)!
-Also, try washing your windows on a cloudy day.
+Also, wash your windows on a cloudy day.
 I know… weird, right?
-But this will ensure the sun won’t dry out the cleanser before you’re done wiping it off.
+But this ensures the sun won’t dry out the cleanser before you’re done wiping it off.